-Children have 20 baby or primary teeth.
-Primary teeth first start to erupt when babies are around six months old.
-Children typically get all their primary teeth by age three.
+Your child’s teeth will start to erupt around 6 months old.
+They will typically get all their primary teeth by age 2.

-As the age at which teeth erupt differs from child to child, parents and caregivers should not worry if their child’s teeth do not precisely follow the patterns above.
+However, each child will grow and lose teeth on their timeline.
+Parents and caregivers should not worry if their child’s teeth do not precisely follow the patterns above.

 Some children are congenitally missing a tooth or have a supernumerary (extra) tooth, causing them to have less or more than the average number of teeth.

-When this occurs, begin brushing your child’s teeth daily and arrange a dental appointment.
-In most circumstances, children should visit the dentist by their first birthday.
+When this occurs, begin brushing your child’s teeth daily and schedule a dental appointment.
+Most children should visit the dentist by their first birthday.

-Usually, people lose all their baby teeth by around the age of 12.
+Children typically lose all their baby teeth by around the age of 12.

-There is a strong genetic influence in hypodontia.
-Hypodontia may result from complex interactions between genetic and environmental factors.
+Missing teeth result from complex interactions between genetic and environmental factors.